-Webinar 4 - Out of Care Women of Color: Learn How to Leverage Evidence-Informed Interventions to Further Engage & Retain Women of Color in Care
+Webinar 4 — Leveraging Evidence-Informed Interventions to Engage and Retain Women of Color in Care

-This HRSA webinar highlights two evidence-informed HIV care model interventions implemented in Chicago and The Deep South.
+This HRSA webinar highlights two evidence-informed HIV care model interventions implemented in Chicago and North Carolina.
 During this interactive webinar presenters from two HRSA/HAB Special Projects of National Significance (SPNS) demonstration sites shared their insights into successfully working with this deeply affected and hard-to-reach population in both urban and rural environments.
 The presenters walked through best practices, highlighted key takeaways and lessons learned, and answered questions about replication.

 Featured Presenters and Interventions